 Come January, I can guarantee you that will change.

 Along with weight loss and more exercise, finding a new job is a perennial New Year’s resolution, so you’ve got a good two months to keep some distance between yourself and the coming thundering herd of new candidates.
 Check out this Forbes article on the advantages of job searching during the holidays.

 Not only is the calendar working in your favor, so is the economy.
-Many key indicators are pointing in a very positive direction.
-National unemployment is at a ten year low, wages are on the rise, each day it seems brings another new high for the stock market, consumer confidence remains strong, and for those of us in digital commerce, here’s the best news of all: During the second quarter, more than 12% of total retail spending occurred on the web, according to the U.S. Commerce Department, a whopping 16% jump over the year before (The government will report Q3 online retail sales on November 17).
+Economic indicators are pointing up.
+National unemployment is at multi-decade low, wages are on the rise, each day it seems brings another new record high for the stock market, consumer confidence remains strong, and for those of us in digital commerce, here’s the best news of all: During the third quarter, online spending jumped a whopping 17% over the same period last year, so the outlook for ecommerce hiring is as strong as ever.